Gambia army chief stands by embattled President Jammeh

-ABIDJAN (Reuters) - Gambia's army chief pledged his loyalty on Wednesday to President Yahya Jammeh, who has refused to accept defeat in last month's election and faces the possibility of regional military intervention to enforce the result of the vote.
+ABIDJAN, Jan 4 (Reuters) - Gambia's army chief reaffirmed his loyalty to embattled President Yahya Jammeh on Wednesday in the face of a possible regional military intervention to enforce the result of an election that dealt the longtime leader a surprise defeat.

-Jammeh initially accepted his loss in the Dec.
+Jammeh initially accepted his defeat in the Dec.
 1 election but a week later reversed his position, vowing to hang onto power despite a wave of regional and international condemnation.

 West African regional bloc ECOWAS has placed standby forces on alert in case Jammeh attempts to stay in power after his mandate ends on Jan.
 19. Jammeh has called the bloc's stance "a declaration of war".